Nursing Discharge Note: 3 Best Practices for Facilities

 The purpose of the discharge summary is to ensure continuity of care and a safe return home for the resident.
 The nursing discharge note is just one part of the discharge summary, which often involves multiple disciplines and staff.
 Your facility will choose what role nursing documentation plays in meeting discharge guidelines.

-Here are five best practices to help your SNF organize and standardize the nursing discharge note.
+Here are three best practices to help your SNF organize and standardize the nursing discharge note.

 1. Define Roles and Standardize Documentation